 Between 1998 and 2007 we adopted 6 children from Korea and Ethiopia, bringing us to a grand total of– yes– ten kids.
 Along the way I learned tons about homeschooling, living well on less, feeding my family great food, and mothering children from hard places.

-These days our ‘baby’ is 8.
-Our oldest two daughters are married, and both are expecting their second babies this summer.
+These days our ‘baby’ is 9.
+Our oldest two daughters are married, with two babies each.
 I’m still laboring under the delusion that I’m too young to be a grandma, but I guess that’s what happens when you get married at 19.
 And oh, these babies are yummy!

 For a decade or so, I tried obstetric nursing, breathing mommas through labor and helping them get their babies get started nursing afterward.
 But then I discovered I’m actually a writer.
 I’ve been telling stories here since 2006.
 Along the way I wrote three books.
 Family Feasts for $75 a Week came out in 2009 and shares the budgeting secrets and recipes I’ve learned over years of feeding

 an army 10 kids.
 A Sane Woman’s Guide to Raising a Large Family answers all sorts of other practical questions about large (and small) family logistics.
 My most recent book Forever Mom: What to Expect When You’re Adopting tells our adoption story alongside the stories of many other families who chose to build their families via adoption.